Callous Physical Theatre

 Callous Physical Theatre embraces the challenge of creating original intermedia trans-disciplinary performance and art works responsive to the 21st century.
 CPT is dedicated to an arts practice that values integrity, professionalism, diversity and inclusiveness.

 Founded in 2004 as the resident professional performance company of Barefoot Studios in Tacoma, Washington, Callous Physical Theatre creates and performs original performance works directed by Joséphine A. Garibaldi and Paul Zmolek.
-CPT has continued as a pick-up company since Garibaldi and Zmolek have relocated to Pocatello, Idaho.
+CPT has continued as a pick-up company since Garibaldi and Zmolek relocated.
 Current members include Bridget Close and Julie Leir-VanSickle.

 We continue to explore cross-disciplinary performance as total theatre that values all elements of the production equally.
 Performances based in movement, text, sound, lighting, costume and visual design deal with human issues in a non-linear episodic montage to create emotional impact.
 This work is inherently and resolutely collaborative; a text-infused choreographic devising methodology that draws upon the performers to create the source elements of the performance which we then structure.
 Movement, text, images and sound - created by the collaborators who solve specific compositional problems throughout the process - are then structured into a coherent whole.